jadilorenzo/obsidian/Story/Story.md

 “Stop the train.”
 Alan said as he stood up.

-The technological symphony had come to an abrupt end.
+The world’s technological symphony had come to a screeching halt.
 When it began again, it sung a harsher tune.

 A century later, the world was more dangerous than fantastical — no aliens, no spaceships, no teleportation.
 Alan wasn’t the only one wearing armor.

 The days of unified nations were long gone, replaced by a patchwork of large city-states and powerful corporations that governed their territories.
 The strong ruled without mercy; the weak struggled without hope —hope to survive under the shadow of war, execution, starvation, or assassination.
 Trust was rare.

-However, an unexpected boon had emerged from the destruction of computer chips: new technology no longer relied on antiquated systems.
+However, an unexpected benefit had emerged from the destruction of computer chips: new technology no longer relied on antiquated systems.
 Fiberglass microchips replaced their silicon predecessors, and copper wiring gave way to the blazing speed of fiberglass wire.
-Previous computers had been fast, but these new machines were limited only by the speed of light.
+Previous computers had been fast, but these new machines were only limited by the speed of light.
 Systems designed for the interception of intercontinental ballistic missiles could achieve their goal with relative ease.
-This boost to computing speed combined with discoveries in the arena of magnetic shields and blades reverted all combat to hand-to-hand.
-Guns were useless.
+This boost to computing speed, combined with discoveries in the arenas of magnetic deflection and magnetic blade technology, reverted all combat to hand-to-hand.
+Bullets were useless.
 Depending on the size and variety, these shields could deflect full-blown tank shells, metal or otherwise.
-The edges, or more technically, destructive magnetic fields bound to blades, could tear through sheet metal.
+The magnetic blade edges could tear through sheet metal.
 But when brought to bear in hand-to-hand combat, each blade counteracted the other.
-These fights were a matter of life or death.
+Decapitation was as effortless as a single, well-placed stroke of a blade.

-And there were fights everywhere.
-Even in Novar, the capital of the most prosperous and peaceful region west of the war zone, the clustered streets had to be inundated with military-grade surveillance drones to keep the diverse visitors from murdering each other for their possessions or, worse, because of their precious political affiliations.
+ Fights like this were everywhere.
+Even in Novar, the capital of the most prosperous and peaceful region west of the war zone, the clustered streets had to be inundated with military-grade surveillance drones to keep the diverse visitors from murdering each other.

-And during Novar’s annual festival, things reached a feverish mayhem.
+During Novar’s annual festival, things reached a feverish mayhem.
 Foreigners and miscreants invaded the city.

-But when the tournament started, everyone was there.
+When the tournament started, everyone was there.
 The whole city poured its inhabitants and the mass of its security force into the Novar stadium — The Fate.
 It was massive, taking up tens of thousands of square meters.
 The branding was intense: the words “The Fate” were inscribed over every arch and painted in giant red diagonal letters across every wall.
 For the contenders, it may well have read, “YOUR Fate.”

-These weren’t slave fights or battles to the death; this event was decent — and strictly non-partisan.
-Though the policy of Governor Marcus Kane forbade any political violence (murder most definitely included), few were secure against a political kamikaze assassin.
-Marcus Kane was one of those people.
+These weren’t slave fights or battles to the death; this event was decent.
+Contestants from were provided

 Traffic into Novar leading up to the third and final day of The Fate’s tournament was intense.
 But, as the third day approached, a noticeable shift occurred.
 The frenetic pace of the city began to slow, though the lightning hover trains from their different origins never paused.
 They never stopped — bar bombing.